BlockchainEnergyProject/BlockchainEnergy/doc/README.md

-Blockchainenergy Core
+BlockchainEnergy Core
 =============

 Setup
 ---------------------
-[Blockchainenergy Core](http://blockchainenergy.org/wallet) is the original Blockchainenergy client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Blockchainenergy transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[BlockchainEnergy Core](http://blockchainenergy.org/wallet) is the original BlockchainEnergy client and it builds the backbone of the network.
+However, it downloads and stores the entire history of BlockchainEnergy transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Blockchainenergy Core on your native platform.
+The following are some helpful notes on how to run BlockchainEnergy Core on your native platform.

 ### Unix